Developers: Visceral Games

 When it comes to creatures I can’t really recall any new forms.
 Every single form from the original Dead Space is here, and even some environments.
 The devs recycled a lot of content and this felt like a big no-no to me.
 While there are some simple mini games such as a rewiring game where you can’t touch red circuits, a turret section, and some parts that have you nail stuff up to keep things out.
 The game is riveting and exciting, but by the time you get through all ten (long) chapters you just want it to end.
 This is partly due to the difficulty factor and the unbalanced ammo versus creatures problem.
 Scrounging ammo is very difficult in this game even on the easiest setting, and it makes you wish the devs would just stop doing that.

 I however highly enjoyed this game and found it to be worth the $50 purchase.
-With the amount of weapons, decent length and amazing helped make this game easy to chew.
+With a number of weapons, decent length and amazing helped make this game easy to chew.
 There is just enough mixed around for you to stay on the edge of your seat, and that’s what keeps you playing.